-B. Preparing for Promotion and/or Tenure Unit Evaluation
+A. Preparing for Promotion and/or Tenure Unit Evaluation

 Two key steps in preparation for evaluation are the responsibilities of the PTU head and the candidate.
-First, a dossier must be prepared for evaluation by the appropriate PTU eligible voting faculty in the PTU.
-Preparation and verification of the contents of the dossier is a cooperative endeavor between the PTU head the candidate, with the candidate having the final say about the dossier's contents, except for the requirement that all external letters of review be included.
+First, a dossier must be prepared for evaluation by the appropriate PTU eligible voting faculty in the PTU (see Glossary for definition of eligible voting faculty).
+Preparation and verification of the contents of the dossier is a cooperative endeavor between the PTU head and the candidate, with the candidate having the final say about the dossier's contents, except for the requirement that all external letters of review be included.
 Appendix C describes the elements required for the dossier.